 Here's a golden opportunity to request one-on-one guidance from top photo restoration experts at the Department of Art Conservation at the University of Delaware (UD).
 Department Chair, Professor and Photograph Conservator — Debra Hess Norris — has generously offered to triage 'your' photos, slides and transparencies by providing specific options for home treatment or professional conservator referrals.

 "How do I cope with photo bricks?," many ask us.
 Those pesky, often dried, stuck together stacks of Kodaks which appear impossible to separate.
-Download this pdf, researched by stellar CARE for Sandy volunteer, Martin Rigby (as approved by UofD curatorial staff) to learn how to potentially divide and dry your bricks.
+Download this pdf, researched by CARE for Sandy volunteer, Martin Rigby (as approved by UofD curatorial staff) to learn how to potentially divide and dry your bricks.
 Not all Elmer-ized images can be recouped, but with patience and a lot of luck, it may be possible to salvage at least a few.